 One of the most common oral health problems are cavities, or dental caries, which are the deterioration of teeth due to bacteria.
-In 2015-2016, around 43 percent of youth aged 2 to 19 years suffered from dental caries, with 13 percent untreated.
+In 2015-2016, around 46 percent of youth aged 2 to 19 years suffered from dental caries, with 13 percent untreated.
 Much less common, but more serious, are rates of oral cancer.
-Approximately 9,404 people died from cancer of the oral cavity and pharynx in the U.S. in 2014, although the five-year survival rate of such cancers was 68 percent.
+Approximately 9,754 people died from cancer of the oral cavity and pharynx in the U.S. in 2015, although the five-year survival rate of such cancers is around 68 percent.

 Such numbers highlight the need for dental professionals and receiving dental treatment.
-In the U.S. there were an estimated 195,722 active dentists in 2015, that was around seven dentists per 10,000 civilians.
-In that same year, it was found that the cost of dental services and visiting the dentist was the number one reason given for not visiting the dentist more frequently.
-In fact, in 2015, nine percent of people in the U.S. reported that in the past year they needed dental services, but did not receive needed services due to the cost.
+In the U.S. there were an estimated 196,441 active dentists in 2016, that was around seven dentists per 10,000 civilians.
+The cost of dental services and visiting the dentist is the number one reason given for not visiting the dentist more frequently.
+In fact, in 2016, nine percent of people in the U.S. reported that in the past year they needed dental services, but did not receive needed services due to the cost.
 Since 1990, the cost of dental services in the U.S. has risen significantly, reflecting the struggle for many to afford dental treatment.
 This lack of care is worrying not only because oral health is a reflection of general health, but also because it affects one’s appearance and therefore confidence.
 For example, in 2015, 28 percent of those aged 18 to 34 years stated the appearance of their mouth and teeth affected their ability to interview for a job.

 This text provides general information.
 Statista assumes no

 liability for the information given being complete or correct.

 Due to varying update cycles, statistics can display more up-to-date